Macrometacorp/docs/docs/search/patterns.md

 | The Savoy |
 | ... |

-Prefix matching can also be done considering multiple prefix terms.
-If one needs to find all the reviews made for hotel names starting from either "The " or "Hotel " that can be accomplished using the following query.
-The results should indicate there are 4524 reviews that satisfy these criteria.
+You can also include multiple prefixes.
+In the following example, we want to find all hotels starting with `The ` or `Hotel ``

 ```sql
 FOR review IN sample1_view1